rancher/fleet-docs/docs/ref-fleet-yaml.md

 For more information on how to use the `fleet.yaml` to customize bundles see [Git Repository Contents](./gitrepo-content.md).

-The content of the fleet.yaml corresponds to the struct at [pkg/apis/fleet.cattle.io/v1alpha1/fleetyaml.go](https://github.com/rancher/fleet/blob/main/pkg/apis/fleet.cattle.io/v1alpha1/fleetyaml.go), which contains the [BundleSpec](./ref-crds#bundlespec).
+The content of the fleet.yaml corresponds to the `FleetYAML` struct at [pkg/apis/fleet.cattle.io/v1alpha1/fleetyaml.go](https://github.com/rancher/fleet/blob/main/pkg/apis/fleet.cattle.io/v1alpha1/fleetyaml.go), which contains the [BundleSpec](./ref-crds#bundlespec).